-The American Academy of Pediatrics recommends that all babies have a feeding assessment between day 3 and day 5 to assess latch and weight gain.
-You are welcome to call MilkWorks in Lincoln at (402) 423-6402, MilkWorks in Omaha at (402) 502-0617 or our home based services in York at 402-710-8577 and schedule an appointment with one of our Board Certified Lactation Consultants (IBCLCs) or our Breastfeeding Medicine Specialist.
+The American Academy of Pediatrics recommends that all babies have a feeding assessment between day three and day five to assess latch and weight gain.
+Lactation support is a covered service with most major insurance providers and Nebraska Medicaid.
+You are welcome to call MilkWorks in Lincoln (402.423.6402) or Omaha (402.502.0617) and schedule an appointment with one of our International Board-Certified Lactation Consultants (IBCLCs) or our Breastfeeding Medicine Specialist, Dr. Kathy Leeper.

 MilkWorks is in-network with all major private insurance plans and all Nebraska Medicaid plans for consultations.
-If you do not have any insurance, we can offer you a reduced rate.
+If you do not have any insurance, we can offer you a reduced, out-of-pocket rate.

-When you call for an appointment, our goal is to schedule you with an IBCLC within 24 hours.
-When our schedule is full, we prioritize newborns over older babies.
-A Lactation Consultant will review your baby's feeding history, assess your baby's suck and your milk supply, review your medical history and past breastfeeding experiences, weigh your baby and assist with a feeding.
+Your provider will review your medical history and past breastfeeding experiences, discuss your baby's feeding patterns, assess your baby's suck and your milk supply, weigh your baby, and assist with a feeding.
 You will have plenty of time to ask questions.

-Your Lactation Consultant will work with you to develop a care plan and a follow up plan.
-Most mothers of newborns are seen several times.
+You will leave MilkWorks with a care plan and a follow-up plan.
 We like to provide care until your baby is feeding well.
-Initial appointments generally last 60-90 minutes and follow up appointments are usually 45-60 minutes.
-Partners and family members are welcome and encouraged to attend appointments with you.
+Initial appointments are usually 60-90 minutes and follow up appointments are usually 45-60 minutes.
+Partners and family members are not only welcome but encouraged to attend appointments with you.